YaoxiangLi/memory-game/README.md

 ## Instructions

+Use git clone https://github.com/lzyacht/memory-game.git to download the code.
-Open index.html to play, have fun!
+Open index.html to play, match pairs of those tiles and have fun!

 ## Requirements
 jQuery 3.2.1, sweetalert2 7.3.2 and animate.css(https://daneden.github.io/animate.css/) were used.